Birrellc/Navigating-Newcastle/static/testing/testing.md

 8. Tried to update a 26 letter definition which failed with the correct error message.
 9. Tried to update a 1 letter example which failed with the correct error message.
 10. Tried to update a 51 letter example which failed with the correct error message.
-11. Tried to update a word starting with a white space which failed wit the correct message.
+11. Tried to update a word starting with a whitespace which failed wit the correct message.
-12. Tried to update a word ending with a white space which failed wit the correct message.
-13. Tried to update a definition starting with a white space which failed wit the correct message.
+12. Tried to update a definition starting with a whitespace which failed wit the correct message.
-14. Tried to update a definition ending with a white space which failed wit the correct message.
-15. Tried to update an example starting with a white space which failed wit the correct message.
+13. Tried to update an example starting with a whitespace which failed wit the correct message.
-16. Tried to update an example ending with a white space which failed wit the correct message.

 - Validation Notes